LevaniMesxia23/LevaniMesxia23/README.md

 - 🌱 I’m currently learning **Express.js, MongoDB**

-- 👔 I’m currently working as a Frontend Developer at **Web Canvas** since October 2024.

 - 👨‍💻 All of my projects are available at [https://github.com/LevaniMesxia23?tab=repositories](https://github.com/LevaniMesxia23?tab=repositories)

 - 📫 How to reach me **https://www.linkedin.com/in/levani-mesxia-570803296/**